bateman/dblp-search-ext/README.md

 #### Building the extension

 1. Open your terminal to the project directory.
-2. Run the `make all` command to build Chrome, Firefox, and Safari extensions.
+2. Run the `make build/all` command to build Chrome, Firefox, and Safari extensions.
 This will create each build in the `build/` directory.

 > [!NOTE]
 > Safari build will start only on macOS, if XCode is installed.